maddietale/Shopi/README.md

 # Shopi
-This is a responsive MERN social media app to practice full-stack skills based on this [playlist](https://youtube.com/playlist?list=PLj-4DlPRT48mxPG8TAXOH4qqQ1ijuERO4).
+This is a responsive MERN app to practice full-stack skills based on this [playlist](https://youtube.com/playlist?list=PLj-4DlPRT48mxPG8TAXOH4qqQ1ijuERO4).